 - Padding the bump – Sometimes just putting a layer of protection between the bulge and your shoes can help minimize your discomfort.

 We might recommend youth-safe anti-inflammatory medications as well, particularly if your teen has more persistent discomfort.
 It’s rare for a teen to have so much bunion pain that he or she needs surgery, but it can happen.
 Don’t discount the importance of taking care of a bunion deformity right away.
 Our team at Carolina Podiatry Group can help.
 Just use our website to make an appointment today.
-You can also call us: (803) 548-FEET for Fort Mill, or (803) 285-1411 in Lancaster.
+You can also call us: (803) 548-FEET for Indian Land, or (803) 285-1411 in Lancaster.